 But however we translate the word into English, it is clear that apart from God’s intervention in our lives, we will never come to Christ.
 This is actually a part of the doctrine of Total Depravity.
 That we are incapable, in ourselves, of even wanting to come to Christ.

 But still, the question remains, is the enabling, granting, or giving, of the Father irresistible?
 Or does the Father gives people the right, or ability, to come to Jesus, and allow them the freedom to accept or reject?

 Then Jesus replied, “Have I not chosen you, the Twelve?
 Yet one of you is a devil!”
 (He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray him.)John 6:71-72 NIV

 Jesus here is speaking specifically to his twelve closest followers.
 And he tells them that he has chosen them.
-Chosen, in this verse, is not the same word as is often translated ‘elect’, but it is close.
+Chosen, in this verse, is not the same word as is often translated as ‘elect’, but it is close.
 Jesus has chosen these men.

 But one of them was a devil and would betray him.
 Jesus chose a man who he knew would ultimately not believe but would betray him.
-That would seem to indicate that this choosing was not for eternal life.
+That would seem to indicate that this choice was not for eternal life.
 Rather they are chosen for a specific task.
 Just like God chose the pharaoh of the Exodus, not for salvation, but for the purpose of glorifying God.